A remark on $\Lambda^2$-enlargeable manifolds: Introduction

 \section{Introduction}

-$\Lambda^2$-enlargeable manifold was introduced by Gromov-Lawson (\cite{GL83}).
-A famous theorem of Gromov-Lawson (\cite{GL83}) states that $\Lambda^2$-enlargeable manifold can not carry a complete Riemannian metric of positive scalar curvature.
+The $\Lambda^2$-enlargeable manifold was introduced by Gromov-Lawson (\cite{GL83}).
+A famous theorem of Gromov-Lawson (\cite{GL83}) states that a $\Lambda^2$-enlargeable manifold cannot carry a complete Riemannian metric of positive scalar curvature.

-Let $W$ be a closed $\Lambda^2$-enlargeable manifold and $M$ be noncompact connected spin manifold without boundary with ${\rm dim}M={\rm dim}W$, Wang and Zhang (\cite{WZ}) proved that the connected sum $M\#W$ can not carry a complete Riemannian metric of positive scalar curvature using the result in \cite{Z20}.
+Let $W$ be a closed $\Lambda^2$-enlargeable manifold and $M$ be a noncompact connected spin manifold without boundary with ${\rm dim}M={\rm dim}W$.
+Wang and Zhang (\cite{WZ}) proved that the connected sum $M\#W$ cannot carry a complete Riemannian metric of positive scalar curvature using the result in \cite{Z20}.
 If $M$ is a closed spin manifold, then $M\# W$ is a closed $\Lambda^2$-enlargeable manifold (\cite{GL83}).
-So it is natural to ask that whether $M\#W$ is a $\Lambda^2$-enlargeable manifold for the case that $M$ is a noncompact spin manifold.
-For noncompact $M$, from the constructions in \cite{SZ,WZ} (which goes back to \cite{GL83}), one finds that the condition that the maps from the covering manifolds to the standard sphere are constant near infinity does not satisfy for $M\#W$.
-In fact the maps are locally constant near infinity.
-In this note, we consider the $\Lambda^2$-enlargeable manifold in this case and prove that the $\Lambda^2$-enlargeable manifold in the current sense also can not carry a complete Riemannian metric of positive scalar curvature.
+So it is natural to ask whether $M\#W$ is a $\Lambda^2$-enlargeable manifold for the case that $M$ is a noncompact spin manifold.
+For a noncompact $M$, from the constructions in \cite{SZ,WZ} (which goes back to \cite{GL83}), one finds that the condition that the maps from the covering manifolds to the standard sphere are constant near infinity is not satisfied for $M\#W$.
+In fact, the maps are only locally constant near infinity.
+In this note, we consider the $\Lambda^2$-enlargeable manifold in this case and prove that the $\Lambda^2$-enlargeable manifold in the current sense also cannot carry a complete Riemannian metric of positive scalar curvature.

 \begin{defn}[\cite{GL83}] A $C^1$-map $\varphi:X\to Y$ between Riemannian manifolds is said to be $(\epsilon,\Lambda^2)$-contracting, if for all $x\in X$, the map $\varphi_*:\Lambda^2(T_x X)\to \Lambda^2(T_{\varphi(x)}Y)$ satisfies